<--

 The signboard reads country station (いなかのえき) and has arrows pointing towards the mountain (やま) and sea (うみ).
 The bases are marked with the boy and girl logo and made in Japan.
 I have one country station from 1974 and another from 1982, and both are basically identical as far as I could tell.
 In 1988 the individual release was given the number J-23.

 The first export Country Stations appeared around 1977 in Palitoy Discovery Time sets.
-These stations were made in Hong Kong and do not have the single tree but do have the tablet hook and tablet.
+These stations were made in Hong Kong and do not appear to have come with the single tree but do have the tablet hook and tablet.

 In 1992 a Wellsworth Station using the Country Station tooling was released in Thomas-series sets.
-The early Japan-made versions of this station include the token exchange tablet and hook, with the later Thailand version staying in production and being exported in Tomica World sets for many years.
+The early Japan-made versions of this station include the token exchange tablet and hook, with the later Thailand version staying in production for export Thomas sets into the 2000s.

 In 1998 a version of the Thailand-made country station was exported for the Tomica World range.
 This version has a Tomica World sticker on the station signboard.